 - What is the name of the antibiotics?
-What time did you give the antibiotics - What is the reason for giving the antibiotics?
+What time did you give the antibiotics? - What is the reason for giving the antibiotics?

 If the culture is positive, your child must be on medication for 24 hours before he/she can return to day care and must not have a fever for 24 hours.
-If your child is diagnosed with conjunctivitis (pink eye), he/she may return to day care once treatment has been initiated.
+If your child is diagnosed with conjunctivitis (pink eye), he/she must be on medication for 24 hours before returning to day care.
 Any other communicable diseases must be reported to the staff so that we can take proper precautions and relay any information to other parents if necessary.
 Reporting that you child is on medication is also important so that we can monitor your child for any possible allergic reactions or changes in your child's behavior.

 VACCINATIONS: Children can have reactions to vaccinations.
 It is important to speak with your child's doctor/physician assistant/nurse practitioner about reactions and how to treat them.
 Our concern is that your child may develop a fever and/or become irritable and uncomfortable after a vaccination.
 If this should happen, it is better to keep your child home for that particular day.
 Asking your doctor about your child acetaminophen or ibuprofen might help your child feel a little more comfortable.
-Due to beliefs or medical condition, if your child is not vaccinated and this facility becomes aware of a vaccine-preventable disease i.e., measles, etc. - your child will be isolated and you will be asked to pick up your child in a reasonable amount of time.
-Your child will not be allowed to return to the center until the contagious period has passed.
+Due to beliefs or medical condition, your child is not vaccinated and this facility becomes aware of a vaccine-preventable disease i.e., measles, etc. - your child will be isolated and you will be asked to pick up your child in a reasonable amount of time.